 Pediatric Orthopedic Surgery & Pediatric Spine Surgery, Shriners Hospital for Children, St. Louis, MO

 - President, United States Bone and Joint Initiative, Executive Board

 - President, SICOT Foundation

-- President, International Federation of Pediatric Orthopaedic Surgeons (IFPOS)
+- President, International Federation of Pediatric Orthopedic Surgeons (IFPOS)

 - Secretary, Association of Bone and Joint Surgeons, Executive Board

-- Research Academy Chair, International Society of Orthopaedic Surgery and Traumatology (SICOT), Executive Board
+- Research Academy Chair, International Society of Orthopedic Surgery and Traumatology (SICOT), Executive Board

-- Chair, Grants Committee, Orthopaedic Research and Education Foundation, Executive Board
+- Chair, Grants Committee, Orthopedic Research and Education Foundation, Executive Board

 - Clubfoot Research Forum, Board of Directors, Founding member

 - Miraclefeet, Board of Directors, Medical Advisory Board, member